sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 ## 2.1 Target Deployment Use Cases

 When a client authenticates itself initially on the network, the Switch acts as the authenticator to the clients on the network and forwards the authentication request to the Radius server in the network.
 If the authentication succeeds then the client is placed in authorized state and the client is able to forward or receive traffic through the port.

-If the vlan assignment is enabled in the Radius server, then as part of the response message, Radius server sends the vlan id the client is supposed to be in the 802.1x tunnel attributes.
-This implies that the client can connect from any port and can get assigned to the appropriate vlan that it is supposed to be in; this is configured in the radius server.
-This gives flexibility for the clients to move around the network without much configuration need to be done by the administrator.
+RADIUS servers sends a list of Authorization attributes like VLAN, ACLs etc.. to be applied to the client traffic.
+This allows the flexibility of differential treatment to clients.

 ![pac-deployment](https://user-images.githubusercontent.com/45380242/117295415-7157c300-ae91-11eb-99fb-6415ce79fe44.PNG)